rshubh/Weather-Trace/README.md

 # Weather-Trace
-It is a android project
+It is a android project which tells the weather through the weatherapi of your city.